 Expect to see plain marijuana ads in Saskatoon

-Now that marijuana is legal, people can expect to see advertising for it – but it won’t be flashy.
+Now that marijuana is legal, people can expect to see advertisements – but they won’t be flashy.

-The federal Cannabis Act strictly limits the marketing of pot.
-Marijuana products cannot contain anything that could appeal to minors.
+The federal Cannabis Act restricts the marketing of pot.
+Marijuana ads and marketing products cannot contain anything that could appeal to minors.
 Real or fictional characters, animals and testimonials are a few of things off limits for marijuana ads.

-"Cannabis is the most restricted product in terms of marketing," said Jason Aebig, a partner at Creative Fire.
+"Cannabis is the most restricted product in terms of marketing," Jason Aebig, a partner at Creative Fire, said.

 Aebig’s company is creating the advertisements for two Saskatchewan marijuana companies.
 He said the strict rules have caused him to go back to the drawing board several times.